elastio/bon/website/docs/guide/alternatives.md

 # Alternatives

-There are several other existing alternative crates that generate builders. `bon` was designed as a logical evolution of all those crates.
-Here is a table that compares them with some additional explanations below.
+There are several other existing alternative crates that generate builders. `bon` was designed based on lessons learned from all of them.
+Here is a table that compares the builder crates with some additional explanations below.

 <!-- If you want to edit the table below make sure to reduce the font size in editor or turn off word wrap to easier view the table -->